Guadeloupe: Traditional dress

 Traditional dress, inherited today, is the result of a long cultural mix involving Africa, Asia and Europe.
-This cultural mix was initially based on triangular trade and later on a more globalized trade that included importing fabrics from the Orient.
-For example, in the traditional Guadeloupean costume, we find Asian influences with the use of madras cloth from India, African and European influences (Spanish in this case) with the use of the headscarf for covering and again European influences (French in this case) in the adoption of the lace petticoat from Brittany.
+This cultural mix was initially based on triangular trade and later on a more globalized trade that included importing fabrics from the Orient. trade that included importing fabrics from the Orient.
+For example, the traditional Guadeloupean costume has Asian influences through the use of madras cloth from India; African and Spanish influences through the use of the headscarf for covering; and French influences through the adoption of the lace petticoat from Brittany.

 The clothing worn in Guadeloupe has mutated over the centuries and has undergone changes that reflect the social conditions and the evolution of society, from the time of slavery to the present day.
 During the second half of the 17th century, slaves arriving in Guadeloupe were naked or nearly naked.
 They were then forced to wear rags or the owner's worn-out clothes, which were quickly discarded, barely concealing their nakedness.
 Or slaves working in the fields wore the "three-hole" dress, made of a vegetable fiber fabric in which three holes were made (two for the arms and one for the head).
 Under pressure from the church and the authorities, slaves were forced to wear the "three-hole" dress.

 Under pressure from the church and as soon as the Black Code was enforced in 1685, owners were required to provide "each slave with two suits of cloth or four alders [about 7.5 m2] of cloth a year... art.25" which only modestly improved their conditions.
 However, the poor quality of the clothing worn during slavery must be qualified, as it could vary according to the day of the week (daily clothing, Sunday clothing, clothing for special occasions), or according to the status of the slaves employed in the houses.

 In fact, the latter could be dressed in clothes of different quality according to the job they performed on the property.
 For example, in the case of the maids, their clothes could be of better quality because they had to reflect the image of success and wealth that their master wanted to project.

 From the 17th century onwards, the development of the Creole costume coincided with the desire of slave women to regain their dignity, with the evolution of their employment within the household or Guadeloupean society (specialization in the sewing and dressmaking trades), with the evolution of Guadeloupean society (free women of colour, freed slaves, mulatto women) and with the influence of the European fashionable costume, which the housewife represented.

 After the abolition of slavery, the main periods of traditional Guadeloupean dress were the following: